vdaas/vald/docs/user/about-vald.md

 Also, Vald support auto-healing, to reduce running and maintenance cost.
 Vald implements the backup mechanism to support diaster recovery.
 Whenever Vald Agent is down, the new Vald Agent instance will be created automatically and the data will be recovered automatically.

 ### How does Vald work?

+Vald implements its custom resource and custom controller to integrate with Kubernetes; you can take all the benefits from Kubernetes.

+Please refer to the [architecture overview](./architecture.md) for more details about the architecture and how each component in Vald works together.